lightstreams-network/lightchain/README.md

 It should output something like this
 ```
-Version: 0.9.1-alpha Sirius-Net
+Version: 1.0.0-beta Mainnet
 ```

 ## Create a Lightstreams node

-Lightstreams provides a testnet called `sirius`.
-By default, all new created nodes get connected to this network and are automatically synchronized. **Please note** that we are actively working on improving the performance and stability of the network, therefore some issues might still occur which force us to restore blockchain.
+Lightstreams provides its own MainNet network, and a testnet called `sirius`.
+By default, all new created nodes get connected to MainNet and synchronized, but alternatively you can choose to connect to `sirius` or even run isolate network using `standalone`, more information is detailed above.

 ### Node initialization

 To initialise a new node you need to run `lightchain init` and  choose a local path where blockchain files are going to be stored.
 ```
 lightchain init --datadir="${HOME}/.lightchain"
 ```